-The Museum of the Bible Asserts a Vision of America's Religious Identity
+The Museum That Places the Bible at the Heart of America’s Identity

 Something similar is at work with the Museum of the Bible.
 “Imagine bringing the word of God into the nation’s capital,” said Cardinal Donald Wuerl, who heads the Catholic archdiocese of Washington.
 Rick Warren, the California megachurch pastor who serves on the board of the museum, was similarly pleased with the location.
 It “had to be in the capital,” he told me at the opening.

 Although the museum takes a global perspective on the Bible, it is preoccupied with the question of whether America is a biblically rooted nation.
 While the exhibits portray some conflicting views, the message is clear: The country was forged through Christianity.
 Video clips show black-shirted actors reciting speeches from the Founding Fathers on religious freedom and the importance of Christianity.
 Displays explore how Christian preachers used the Bible to justify slavery, revisit the 1920s Scopes trial over evolution, and highlight the Supreme Court’s role in shaping public prayer.
-Careful attention is paid the black-church tradition and the history of gospel music; Martin Luther King Jr. figures prominently in the contemporary gallery on the second floor.
+Careful attention is paid to the black-church tradition and the history of gospel music; Martin Luther King Jr. figures prominently in the contemporary gallery on the second floor.

 It is a one-sided story of America, or perhaps a multi-faceted look at a limited narrative of history.
 The museum is not focused on non-Christian religious minorities or secular culture; it’s not all that interested in the deism of Thomas Jefferson or the Ku Klux Klan’s religiously justified violence.
 Perhaps that’s not the mission—after all, the museum is dedicated to the story of the Bible.
 The question is whether its telling is too neat and straightforward, or whether it presents a narrative its visitors are expecting to find.